-The affirmative vote of holders of a plurality of the votes cast by holders of shares of Common Stock present or represented by proxy and entitled to vote on the matter is required for the election of the Class I Directors.
+The affirmative vote of holders of a plurality of the votes cast by holders of shares of Common Stock present and represented by proxy and entitled to vote on the matter is required for the election of the Class I Directors.
 Abstentions and broker non-votes will not be counted as voting with respect to the election of the Class I Directors and, therefore, will not have an effect on the election of the Class I Directors.

 The affirmative vote of a majority of the total votes eligible to be cast by holders of voting stock with respect to such amendment is required for the approval of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock by 100,000,000 shares, from 50,000,000 shares to 150,000,000 shares.
-Each of Willis Stein & Partners II, L.P., Willis Stein & Partners III, L.P., Willis Stein & Partners III-C, L.P. (the "Willis Stein & Partners III-C, L.P., Willis Stein & Partners III-C, L.P. (the "Willis Stein Entities") have entered into a voting agreement with the Company, pursuant to which they have agreed to vote their shares of Common Stock in favor of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock.
-The Willis Stein Entities hold 3,815,323 shares of Common Stock or 9.97% of the outstanding shares of Common Stock.
-The voting agreement will terminate on the earlier of the day following the Annual Meeting or on the mutual agreement of the parties.
-Broker non-votes and abstentions will have the effect of a vote against the approval of the amendment to the Company's Restated Certificate of Incorporation.
+Broker non-votes and abstentions will therefore have the effect of a vote against the approval of the amendment of the Company's Restated Certificate of Incorporation.

 The affirmative vote of holders of a majority of shares of Common Stock present or represented by proxy and entitled to vote on the matter is required for the approval of the Option Plan Amendment to increase the number of shares available for offering thereunder by 2,000,000 shares, from 10,700,000 shares to 12,700,000 shares, to remove the Company's ability to grant discount options in lieu of cash compensation, and to provide that the Company may "cash out" options in connection with a sale of the Company in which the Company's stockholders receive cash consideration.
-The Willis Stein Entities have entered into a voting agreement with the Company, pursuant to which they agreed to vote their shares of Common Stock in favor of the Option Plan Amendment.
-The Willis Stein Entities hold 3,815,323 shares of Common Stock or 9.97% of the outstanding shares of Common Stock.
-The voting agreement will terminate on the earlier of the day following the Annual Meeting or on the mutual agreement of the parties.
 Broker non-votes will not be considered present and represented and entitled to vote on this matter and, therefore, will not have an effect on the ratification of the approval of the Option Plan Amendment.
 Abstentions will be counted as voting against the approval of the Option Plan Amendment.

 The affirmative vote of holders of a majority of shares of Common Stock present or represented by proxy and entitled to vote on the matter is required for the approval of the ratification of the selection of the independent registered public accounting firm.
 Broker non-votes will not be considered present and represented and entitled to vote on this matter and, therefore, will not have an effect on the ratification of the selection of the independent registered public accounting firm.
-Abstentions will be counted as voting against the ratification of the selection of the independent registered public accounting firm.
+Abstentions will be counted as voting against the ratification of the selection of independent registered public accounting firm.